-- 6 washers (3 for each team with different colors)
+- 6 washers (3 for each team with different colours)

 - 2 Washer boards

 There are several versions of washer boards available.
-Depending of you personal preference you can choose plain wooden board, carpeted board or rubber covered board if you want to add bounce effect.
+Depending on your personal preference you can choose plain wooden board, carpeted board or rubber covered board if you want to add bounce effect.

 According to official rules, each board needs to be 4 feet long and 1 foot wide.

 Since this is a 3-hole type of game, logically, each board needs to have 3 separate holes with 12-inch space between each hole.

 If you are playing 1-hole washer then box size should be 6 in × 16 in × 4 in and cups need to have a cylindrical shape (with 4½” in diameter and 5″ in height)

 Washers should be galvanized and have 2-1/2 inch in diameter and 1/8 inch thick.

 If you are into DIY projects then take a look at this short video on how to create your own washer toss boards: